 Pursuant to Section 404 of the Sarbanes-Oxley Act of 2002 ("Section 404"), the Company's management is required to report on, and its independent auditors are required to attest to, the effectiveness of the Company's internal controls over financial reporting on an ongoing basis.
 The Company's assessment, testing and evaluation of the design and operating effectiveness of its internal control over financial reporting are ongoing.
-The Company identified one material weakness, which was disclosed in Section 9A of the Company's Annual Report on Form 10-K for the year ended December 31, 2004 as filed with the Securities and Exchange Commission on March 16, 2005, as amended by Form 10-K/A filed with the Securities and Exchange Commission on May 2, 2005.
+The Company identified one material weakness, which was disclosed in Item 9A of the Company's Annual Report on Form 10-K for the year ended December 31, 2004 as filed with the Securities and Exchange Commission on March 16, 2005, as amended by Form 10-K/A filed with the Securities and Exchange Commission on May 2, 2005.
 The Company cannot predict the outcome of its testing in future periods.
-If in future periods the Company concludes that its internal control over financial reporting is not effective, it may be required to change its internal control over financial reporting to remediate deficiencies, and investors may lose confidence in the reliability of its financial statements, causing the Company's stock price to decline.
+If in future periods the Company concludes that its internal control over financial reporting is not effective, it may be required to change its internal control over financial reporting is not effective, it may be required to change its internal control over financial reporting is not effective, its financial statements, causing the Company's stock price to decline.

-SECTION 404 AND OTHER RECENTLY ENACTED REGULATORY CHANGES HAVE CAUSED THE COMPANY TO INCUR INCREASED COSTS AND OPERATING EXPENSES AND MAY MAKE IT MORE DIFFICULT FOR THE COMPANY TO ATTRACT AND RETAIN OUALIFIED OFFICERS AND DIRECTORS.
+SECTION 404 AND OTHER RECENTLY ENACTED REGULATORY CHANGES HAVE CAUSED THE COMPANY TO INCUR INCREASED COSTS AND OPERATING EXPENSES AND MAY MAKE IT MORE DIFFICULT FOR THE COMPANY TO ATTRACT AND RETAIN QUALIFIED OFFICERS AND DIRECTORS.